 You may also want to download QMK Toolbox (optional), It is a GUI (Graphical User Interface) program that we will use to flash our boards.
 You can also do this with the QMK MSYS if you want to stay simplistic.

 After all of this is done, we can set up QMK in QMK MSYS.
-Open up QMK MSYS that you downloaded in the last step and after it loads, type and enter the command qmk setup
+Open up QMK MSYS that you downloaded in the last step and after it loads, type and enter the command qmk setup and enter y for all of the prompts it gives you.

 Once QMK has set up, we can create our first keyboard.
-You can create your keyboard by entering the command qmk new-keyboard
+You can create your keyboard by entering the command qmk new-keyboard into QMK MSYS.

 It will then ask you what you would like to name your keyboard.
 Make sure to only use lowercase a-z, numbers 0-9, underscores _, and no spaces!